“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 “Again: the word seven is often used in the word of God as a mystical number, meaning the whole, as seven spirits, seven stars, seven angels, seven candlesticks, seven seals, seven trumpets, seven vials, seven thunders, seven plagues, seven mountains, seven heads, seven eyes, seven horns, seven crowns, seven kings, and seven churches.
 All these are used in Revelation and apply to or concerning the whole Gospel period.” —William Miller

-Now somebody is going to think “seven” and “Sabbath,” and go off on a tear because they have a fascination with seven.
+Now somebody is going to think “seven” and “Sabbath,” and go off on a tear because they have fascinate on the number seven.
 [They may also have “777” in their email address.]

-But this fascination with the number seven is not really biblical, nor an Adventist doctrine, but is kind of a historic or cultural phenomenon among SDAs.
-It’s a propagation of the fascination of W.K.
-Kellogg, who built a house with seven doors and seven gables, and all kinds of sevens in it which has literally nothing to do with how the word is is used in scripture.
+But this fascination with the number seven is not really biblical, nor is it any Adventist doctrine, but it is kind of a historic or cultural phenomenon among SDAs.
+It’s likelt a propagation of the fascination of W.K.
+Kellogg, who built a house with seven doors and seven gables, and had all kinds of other sevens in it which has literally nothing to do with how the word is used in scriptures.
 They just see it as a lucky number.
-Perhaps this just happens naturally.]
+Perhaps this just happens naturally to Sabbath-keepers.]

-The word “Sabbath” in the bible is etymologically linked with seven (and rest, or cessation) but it’s really linked with the word for oath.
-It is in fact, the same word.
+The word “Sabbath” in the bible is etymologically linked with seven (and rest, or cessation) but an often overlook link is to the word oath.
+They are in fact, the same word.

 This is why "Well of the seven" and "Well of the oath" both refer to the same biblical site called Beersheba.